top of page

 Unfolding Uncertainties...

 As if we were watching a movie, Colleen then plays Peter Bardens' Sea of Dreams.
-There's a Constant tension in there, someone is freeing himself from a life he doesn't want no more, there's a battle...
+There's a Constant tension in there; someone is freeing himself from a life he no longer wants.
+There's a battle...
 Also, did you notice how much Nature is present in these first few tracks?
 Léna C's Elle, Dani... acts as a transition, still keeping the unfolding element alive and well, and of course, as Colleen presented it during the show, the themes of grief and loss add to our reflections...
 Opal Sunn's Liquid Phase II is another example of the musical kaleidoscope we experience today.
 It's a revolving track, it turns round and round, but never stays with the same visuals...
 With Arthur Verocai's Na Boca do Sol you may think the skies will somehow become lighter...
-But it's not really the case as this stunning song has a soundstage few songs of that era had, it is such a modern track keeping the unfolding element incredibly present...
+However, it's not entirely the case, as this stunning song boasts a soundstage that few songs of that era had.
+It is such a modern track, keeping the unfolding element incredibly present...

 The first hour of the show ends with Hands of Love (that keeps a light worried mind if you listen closely) and with Bangs & Talbot's shiny Keep Love Moving On.
 Usually, when you unfold uncertainties, they tend to disappear...